adap/flower/src/swift/flwr/Sources/Flower/flwr.docc/Flower-with-CoreML.md

 ### Run Flower client

 Great, now you have your own Flower client.
-To run your Flower client and enable communicating with the server follow the steps below:
+To run your Flower client and enable communicating with the server, follow the steps below:

 ```swift
 let flwrGRPC = FlwrGRPC(serverHost: hostname, serverPort: port)